Craft brewing, cider making and distilling

-- the alcohol strength by volume for drinks containing more than 1.2 % alcohol by volume (ABV)
+- the alcohol strength by volume for drinks containing more than 1.2 per cent alcohol by volume (ABV)

 Normally pre-packaged food products must include an ingredients list.
-This is not required for drinks over 1.2% ABV.
-Alcoholic drinks over 1.2% ABV also do not require a nutrition declaration.
+This is not required for drinks over 1.2 per cent ABV.
+Alcoholic drinks over 1.2 per cent ABV also do not require a nutrition declaration.
 However you may choose to voluntarily include an energy declaration in kJ (kilojoules) and kcal (kilocalories), and on a per 100ml basis.
 You may additionally provide the energy information per portion.

 Alternatively, you can provide a full ("back of pack") nutrition declaration on a voluntary basis on alcoholic drinks.
 This must be expressed per 100ml.
 You may additionally provide this information per portion.

 The UK Chief Medical Officer provides guidelines to the public for reducing the risks of drinking alcohol.
 The Department of Health recommends that these guidelines are communicated to consumers on alcohol packaging.

 Your product packaging must not promote drinking alcohol irresponsibly or appeal to children.
 Find out more about advertising rules for alcohol products.